 Texas residents have a right to the quiet and peaceful enjoyment of their rented premises.
 Barging in unannounced violates this right.

-To access rented premises, a landlord must first notify their renters in advance.
+To access rented premises, a landlord must first notify their tenants in advance.
 Some states define how much notice a landlord must serve their tenants.
 Texas, however, doesn’t specify the exact written notice landlords should give their renter, so include this in your lease.

 What reasons for breaking a lease are legally unjustified?